Moogerfooger: MF-103

 The MF-103 is an analog twelve stage phaser.
 The user can control the "sweep" which moves the phaser's frequency response, yielding the classic phaser "whooshing" sound.
 The user can switch to 6-stage mode to produce a subtle change in harmonic response.
 The user can also control the phaser's resonance, changing the height and sharpness of the phaser's frequency response peaks.
 Like the MF-102, the MF-103 has an independent LFO, however in this instance it is used to vary the "sweep" parameter.
 In addition to a normal audio output, the MF-103 had 2nd Auxiliary output that was fed by an inverted instance of the Phase shifted signal.
 By utilizing both outputs in Stereo, some parts of the sound spectrum would be coming from one speaker and other parts would be coming from the other speaker.
-As the LFO modulates the phaser, the sound takes on a swirling spacial effect.
+As the LFO modulates the phaser, the sound takes on a swirling spatial effect.
 The MF-103 was released in 1999.